 - If the delay is more than 6 hours, the airline must provide a snack and food depending on the time of day (breakfast, lunch and / or dinner).
 Additionally, the airline must pay a compensation equivalent to 25% of the remaining value of the ticket.
-In case an overnight stay becomes necessary, the airline furthermore must provide accommodation as well as a transport from the airport to this accommodation and back to the airport.
+In case an overnight stay becomes necessary, the airline furthermore must provide accommodation as well as transport from the airport to this accommodation and back to the airport.

 Air passenger rights in Peru - Canceled flight

 - If a flight is canceled, the passenger is entitled to a full refund of the remaining net value of the ticket or an alternative flight on the same day.
-During the waiting time the airline must offer snacks or full meals according to the delayed flights regulations above.
-If a substitute flight isn’t available on the same day, the airline must provide accommodation until the time an alternative flight is available, food (breakfast, lunch and dinner) and transport from the airport to the accommodation and back to the airport.
+During the waiting time, the airline must offer snacks or full meals according to the delayed flights regulations above.
+If a substitute flight isn’t available on the same day, the airline must provide accommodation until an alternative flight is available, food (breakfast, lunch and dinner) and transport from the airport to the accommodation and back to the airport.